 Plain VACUUM (without FULL) simply reclaims space and makes it available for re-use.
-This form of the command can operate in parallel with normal reading and writing of the table.
+This form of the command can operate in parallel with normal reading and writing of the table, as an exclusive lock is not obtained.
 VACUUM FULL does more extensive processing, including moving of tuples across blocks to try to compact the table to the minimum number of disk blocks.
 This form is much slower and requires an exclusive lock on each table while it is being processed.